e-comas/e-comas.com/_posts/2025-11-13-pricing-strategies-in-2025-amazon-dynamic-pricing-and-the-fall-of-the-99-cent-factor.md

 ---
 <!--StartFragment-->

-Earlier this year, eBay flew in the face of decades of pricing psychology when it abandoned seller fees and instead added fees to the price of each item, on a +4% +72p model.
+In 2025, eBay flew in the face of decades of pricing psychology when it abandoned seller fees and instead added fees to the price of each item, on a +4% +72p model.
 So an item that the seller wants to charge a nice round £10 for ends up as £11.12.

 While [sellers have complained](https://community.ebay.co.uk/t5/Buying/What-s-with-the-weird-start-prices/td-p/7781286) that shoppers don’t like these prices, eBay’s logic is that traditional pricing strategies, including the most famous – charm pricing, aka ‘the 99 cent factor’ – don’t matter as much on today’s eCommerce marketplaces.